MthezX/MicrogradCSharp/README.md

 ## Learn more

-This project was inspired by by Andrej Karpathy's GitHub project [micrograd](https://github.com/karpathy/micrograd) and YouTube video [The spelled-out intro to neural networks and backpropagation: building micrograd](https://www.youtube.com/watch?v=VMj-3S1tku0).
+This project was inspired by by Andrej Karpathy's Micrograd for Python GitHub project [micrograd](https://github.com/karpathy/micrograd) and YouTube video [The spelled-out intro to neural networks and backpropagation: building micrograd](https://www.youtube.com/watch?v=VMj-3S1tku0).
 They are great sources if you want to learn more what's going on behind the scenes.